The Importance of Knowing Your Rights and Responsibilities as a Cyclist on the Road

 Exchange information:

-If you are involved in an accident, exchange information with the other party (including contact information, driver's license numbers, and insurance information).
+If you are in an accident, exchange information with the other party (including contact information, driver's license numbers, and insurance information).

 Report the incident:

-If the accident involves property damage or injuries, report the incident to the police and/or your insurance company.
+When accident involves property damage or injuries, report the incident to the police and/or your insurance company.

 Seek legal advice: